genotrance/px/README.txt

   px --proxy=proxyserver.com:80

-  Don't use any forward proxy at all, just log what's going on px --proxy=dummy.com:80 --noproxy=0.0.0.0/0 --debug
+  Don't use any forward proxy at all, just log what's going on px --noproxy=0.0.0.0/0 --debug

-  Allow requests from localhost and from your own IP address.
-This is very useful for Docker for Windows, because in a bridged Docker network, all requests from containers will originate from your host's IP. px --proxy=proxyserver.com:80 --gateway --allow=127.0.0.1,<your ip>
+  Allow requests from localhost and all locally assigned IP addresses.
+This is very useful for Docker for Windows and VMs in a NAT configuration because all requests originate from the host's IP px --proxy=proxyserver.com:80 --hostonly

+  Allow requests from localhost, locally assigned IP addresses and the IPs specified in the allow list outside the host px --proxy=proxyserver:80 --hostonly --gateway --allow=172.*.*.*

   Allow requests from everywhere.
-Be careful, every client will use your NTLM authentication. px --proxy=proxyserver.com:80 --gateway
+Be careful, every client will use your login px --proxy=proxyserver.com:80 --gateway

 NOTE: